Skip to main content

 The groundwater standards for copper were adopted in Cycle 5 (1994).

-Copper is a naturally occurring metal that is used to make wires and pipes, treat plants, control algae, and preserve wood, leather, and fabrics.
-Small amounts of copper are needed for good health, but studies among people have shown that high levels of copper exposure can cause stomach problems (nausea, vomiting, diarrhea) and very high levels can damage the liver and kidneys.
+Copper is a naturally occurring metal that is used in many industrial and consumer products.
+Small amounts of copper are needed for good health, but studies have shown that exposure to high levels of copper can cause stomach irritation and damage the liver and kidneys.

 Cyanazine